-Open the DMM test screen by pressing the F3 (Manual) button, and then press the Options button to display the Test Option dashboard where you can specify whether to test a single pair, balanced pairs or to test all pair combinations.
-Also, the continuous box specifies whether or not to continually update the test results.
+Open the DMM test screen by pressing the F3 (Manual) button, and then press the Options button to display the Test Option dashboard to specify whether to test a single pair, balanced pairs or to test all pair combinations.
+Also, the continuous box specifies whether to continually update the test results or not.

 Then, select which tests to measure as shown above.
-It should be noted that to prevent a nonpractical test there are automatic conditions for performing some of the tests (for example, you cannot measure capacitance on a line that is terminated or powered).
+It should be noted that to prevent a nonpractical test there are automatic conditions for performing some of the tests (for example, capacitance cannot be measured on a line that is terminated or powered).